yugabyte/ybm-cli/docs/ybm_backup_delete.md

 ## ybm backup delete

-Delete backup for a cluster in YugabyteDB Managed
+Delete backup for a cluster in YugabyteDB Aeon

 ### Synopsis

-Delete backup for a cluster in YugabyteDB Managed
+Delete backup for a cluster in YugabyteDB Aeon

 ```
 ybm backup delete [flags]